eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 technical limitation from macro usage (required for location) as it is not allowed to have empty variadic macros.

-### Report an Error
+### Report a Non-fatal Error

-To report an error the error code (later to be extended to error objects) has to be provided
+To report a non-fatal error the error code (later to be extended to error objects) has to be provided

 ```cpp
 IOX_REPORT(Code::OutOfMemory, RUNTIME_ERROR);